 Surfaces How to Clean Aluminum & Vinyl Use hot, soapy water and a cloth.
 Dry with a clean cloth.
-Painted and Plastic Control Knobs, Body Parts, and Deco- rative Trim For general cleaning, use hot, soapy water and a cloth.
-For more difficult soils and built-up grease, apply a liquid detergent directly onto the soil.
-Leave on soil for 30 to 60 minutes.
-Rinse with a damp cloth and dry.
-DO NOT use abrasive cleaners on any of these materials; they can scratch.
-Before cleaning the control panel, turn all controls to OFF and remove the control knobs.
-To remove, pull each knob straight off the shaft.
-Clean using hot, soapy water and a dishcloth.
-Rinse with a clean water using a dishcloth.
-Be sure to squeeze excess water from the cloth before wiping the panel; especially when wiping around the controls.
-Excess water in or around the controls may cause damage to the appliance.
-Be sure to rinse the cleaners as bluish stains may occur during heating and cannot be removed.
-DO NOT use abrasive cleaners on any of these materials; they can scratch.
+Painted and Plastic Control Knobs, Body Parts, and Decorative Trim Using a soft cloth, clean with mild dish detergent and water or a 50/50 solution of vinegar and water.
+Follow by rinsing the area with clean water; dry and polish with a soft cloth.
+Glass cleaners may be used if sprayed on a soft cloth first.
+DO NOT spray liquids directly on the control pad and display area.
+Do not use large amounts of water on the control panel - excess water on the control area may cause damage to the appliance.
+Do not use other liquid cleaners, abrasive cleaners, scouring pads, or paper towels - they will damage the finish.
+To remove control knobs, turn to the OFF position; grasp firmly and pull straight off the shaft.
 To replace knobs after cleaning, line up the flat sides of both the knob and the shaft; then push the knob into place.
-Stainless Steel (some models) Oven Door & Drawer Front Panel and Decorative Trim Clean Stainless Steel with hot, soapy water and a dishcloth.
+Stainless Steel (some models) Oven Door & Drawer Front Panel and Decorative Trim Clean stainless steel with hot, soapy water and a dishcloth.
 Rinse with clean water and a cloth.
 Do not use cleaners with high concentrations of chlorides or chlorines.
 Do not use harsh scrubbing cleaners.
-Only use kitchen cleaners that especially made for cleaning Stainless Steel as Stainless Steel Magic, or other similar cleaners are recommended.
-Always follow the manufacturer's instructions.
-Be sure to rinse the cleaners from the surface as bluish stains may occur during heating that cannot be removed.
-Surface Elements and Drip Bowls (some models) Surface elements can be unplugged and removed to make cleaning the drip bowls easier.
+Only use kitchen cleaners that are especially made for cleaning stainless steel.
+Always be sure to rinse the cleaners from the surface as bluish stains may occur during heating that cannot be removed.
+Surface Elements and Drip Bowls (some models) Surface elements can be unplugged and removed to make cleaning the drip bowls easied.
 The surface elements clean themselves when they are turned on.
-Food spilled on a hot element will burn off.
-Food spilled on a cold element can be cleaned with a damp cloth any remaining soil will burn off the next time element is used.
-NEVER IMMERSE A SURFACE ELEMENT IN WATER .
-To remove surface element and drip bowls, follow the instructions under General Cleaning .
+Food spilled on a helement will burn off.
+Food spilled on a cold element can be cleaned with a damp cloth at remaining soil will burn off the next time element is used.
+NEVER IMMERSE SURFACE ELEMENT IN WATER.
+To remove surface element and drip bowls, follow the instructions under General Cleaning.
 To clean drip bowls, wash in hot, soapy water or in the dishwasher.
 Rinse and dry while still warm.
 Hard-to-remove, burned-on soils can be removed by soaking the drip bowls for about 20 minute in a slightly diluted liquid cleanser or solution made of equal parts ammonia and water.
 A nylon scrubber may be used after soaking.
 DO NOT use abrasive cleanser or steel wool, as they will scratch the surface.
 Always rinse with clean water and polish, and dry with a soft cloth.
 To replace drip bowls and surface elements, follow the instructions under General Cleaning .
 Porcelain Enamel Broiler Pan and Insert, Door Liner, Body Parts and Warmer Drawer and Drawer Cavity Gentle scouring with a soapy scouring pad will remove most spots.
 Rinse with a 1:1 solution of clear water and ammonia.
 If necessary , cover difficult spots with an ammonia-soaked paper towel for 30 to 40 minutes.
 Rinse with clean water and a damp cloth, and then scrub with a soap-filled scouring pad.
 Rinse and wipe dry with a clean cloth.
 Remove all cleaners or the porcelain may become damaged during future heating.
 DO NOT use spray oven cleaners on the cooktop.
-Oven Racks Oven racks should be removed from the oven during self-clean cycle for cleaning.
-When removed, clean by using a mild, abrasive cleaner following manufacturer's instructions.
-Rinse with clean water and dry.
-If the racks are cleaned in the self-clean cycle, their color will turn slightly blue and the finish will be dull.
-After the self-clean cycle is complete, and the oven has cooled, rub the sides of the racks with wax paper or a cloth containing a small amount of baby oil or salad oil (this will make the racks glide easier into the rack positions).
-Oven door To clean oven door, wash with hot, soapy water and a clean cloth.
-DO NOT immerse the door in water.
-Do Hand Clean Frame DO NOT clean the oven door gasket.
-The oven door gasket is made of a woven material, on self cleaning models, which is essential for a good seal.
-Care should be taken not to rub, damage or remove the gasket.
-Do Not Hand Do Hand Clean Door Clean Seal